kmsmgsh/python/README.md

     - [x] Read the introduction part for MCMC for Variationally Sparse Gaussian process
 - [ ] **Code work**

-    - [ ] Parameterise the Code (For powerlaw part with 3 parameter as beta0, sigma, omega)
+    - [x] Parameterise the Code (For powerlaw part with 3 parameter as beta0, sigma, omega)
     - [ ] Design the work logistic for GP
-**Code work procedure**
+    There have some problem with the "vector" and "Matrix" transform function.
+    We need transfor the Gaussian vector to BetaMatrix base on DistanceMatrix Have to find the operator for upper diagnoal distance **Code work procedure**
 # Code tast remainder